-6.5 Lightning detection systems
+6.6 Lightning detection systems

-The need by operational meteorologists for remote sensing of lightning activity is rapidly increasing.
+The need by operational meteorologists for remote sensing of lightning activity is nowadays an important tool used by operational meteorologists.
 Customer requirements are developing in conjunction with developments in the use of weather radar and meteorological satellite products, and have a high priority given the need to automate surface weather observations in many developed countries.
 The reliable operation of these systems has clear links to considerations of public safety on land, sea and air.
 Provision of an effective forecast service impacts the efficiency of commercial and defence activities.
 The safety of engineers working on power lines and personnel handling explosive devices are examples of activities that benefit from effective lightning forecasts.

 The detection of lightning is a passive activity involving the use of radio receivers to detect wave fronts resulting from lightning.
 Data from individual detection sites may be distributed by any of the usual means including fixed links, telephone, Internet, etc.